mapbox/mbutil/README.md

 ## Usage

+    ~〉mb-util -h
+    Usage: mb-util [options] input output

+        Examples:
+        Export an mbtiles file to a directory of files:

+        $ mb-util world.mbtiles tiles # tiles must not already exist

+        Import a directory of tiles into an mbtiles file:
+        $ mb-util tiles world.mbtiles # mbtiles file must not already exist

+    Options:
+      -h, --help       show this help message and exit --scheme=SCHEME  Tiling scheme of the tiles.
+Default is "xyz" (z/x/y), other option is "tms" which is also z/x/y             but uses a flipped y coordinate

     Export an `mbtiles` file to files on the filesystem:

         mb-util World_Light.mbtiles adirectory

     Import a directory into a `mbtiles` file

         mb-util directory World_Light.mbtiles

 ## Requirements